Volunteer with us!

-Join a volunteer team 600 strong.
 As a volunteer tax preparer, you can ensure that our clients get the best return on their taxes.
 No need to be an accountant.
-We arm you with 12 hours of tax law training and on-site expert support so that you can confidently complete accurate returns.
-With a minimum four-day commitment at one of our 22 locations, you can help return millions of dollars to members of our community.
+We arm you with tax law training and on-site expert support so that you can confidently complete accurate returns.
+With a minimum commitment of 30 hours at one of our locations, you can help us return millions of dollars to members of our community.

 Low Income Tax Clinic (LITC)